 John T. Wayne the American Civil War author was born in St. Louis Missouri in August 1958.
 He attended schools all over the state of Missouri, where he learned the true history of the US Civil War.
 John is a chip off the old block, believing in God and the idea of a free America.

 John began writing his stories in 1985 while attending the University of Oregon.
 He soon left Oregon and returned home to Missouri where he met his wife Donna.
 They have three sons and seven grandchildren.
 His books are based on the orphans created by the Civil War, for it was these young men who became the cowboys.
 “Prior to the Civil War we did not use the term cowboy, but once the war got up a full head of steam, the ranchers out west couldn’t hire a grown man, they were all fighting the war.
 It was their replacements who became the first cowboys.”

-The Gaslight Boys series chronicles the lives of these children.
+The Gaslight Boys series chronicles the lives of orphaned children.
 Charles Dickens is credited with being the first Gaslight Boy, but there were many Gaslight Children created by the war from 1861 – 1865 and beyond.
-John T. Wayne’s stories bring to life the struggle of these children who grew up to become great in their own right.
+John T. Wayne’s stories bring to life the true struggle of these children who grew up to become great in their own right.
 Some of them became great, some became outlaws, and some died short of the chance.
 The Gaslight Boys series are their stories.